1. Introduction

 1. Click on a secondary asset, for example Building.

-2. CIA Impact: It has been assigned to the Department is inherited by default and are no longer required.
+2. CIA Impact: It has been assigned to the Department and is inherited by default, so no further action is required.

 3. Threat: Theft or destruction of media, documents or equipment is a physical threat that expresses fear of being robbed or destroyed materials.

-7. Qualification (Qualif.) : In relation to the measure in place (point 6 above), the vulnerability qualification is therefore maximum 5 out of 5.
+7. Qualification (Qualif.): Concerning the measure in place (point 6 above), the vulnerability qualification is therefore maximum of 5 out of 5.

 8. Current Risk : All the parameters for calculating the risk are present, the current risk is therefore calculated based on the CIA values, which are directly dependent on the threat.